H-E-B Center at Cedar Park

 “When we first took over, it was, ‘How do we get people from downtown up to Cedar Park?’” he recounts.
 “Now, I don’t know if that’s necessary.
 Of course, we always want as many people as we can get to come see our shows, but the market in North Austin is growing like crazy.
 And there’s growth everywhere in Cedar Park.
 It’s a market that’s hungry for entertainment, that has the income, and is growing by the minute.
 Recently, we’ve seen a big increase in ticket sales – our last eight to ten shows have been very successful.
 It’s still tough to get shows, but I’m extremely optimistic about the future.
 There are new businesses going up all the time and new businesses mean new people moving here and that will impact us in a positive way.
 It’s just inevitable.”

-Salamenta is happy to note that the Center, being only nine years old, has suffered no “major mechanical issues,” although there have been some recent upgrades.
+Salamenta is happy to note that the H-E-B Center at Cedar Park, being only nine years old, has suffered no “major mechanical issues,” although there have been some recent upgrades.
 “We’ve purchased a curtain system to do smaller theater type shows,” he explains, “and we’ve added some staging so we can do bigger shows without having to rent a stage.
 We have put in all new fault protection for light safety – that was pretty important to us.

 “We have done some significant upgrades in our Wi-Fi system; it’s still a work in progress.
 It’s difficult in such a big, open space because there are a lot of things communicating with one another.
 But, we’re working through that, now.
 It’s vital and people expect it.
 If your Wi-Fi’s not humming in the building, we’re going to get complaints at guest services.
 Moving forward, we’re looking at new and improved LED lighting for the concourse; a new security system; and we want to enhance our theater configuration with some more drapery – whatever we can do to get competitive with all the facilities in Austin.”